Basic Ostomy Care – I mention a lot of different products in this video so check it out!!

 (Hollister New Image clear bags 18003, opaque bags 18113, mini clear 18293, opaque mini 18283, and opaque closed 18753 – Hollister wafers 14603 and convex 14803) PS: I should also note that a major product I left out by accident, because I don’t use it, is stoma paste.
 This paste (I used Hollister’s Adapt paste) can help seal your wafer on your stomach, help protect against leaks, and help your wafer last longer.

-I first heard about Vanilla Blush (Visit their site here) in the fall of 2011 shortly after I received my temporary ileostomy.
+I first heard about Vanilla Blush in the (Visit their site here) fall of 2011 shortly after I received my temporary ileostomy.
 I knew I’d be making the ostomy a permanent part of my life and I therefore was very interested in finding undergarments and lingerie that didn’t remind me of granny panties – stuff that I could see myself wearing and feeling good in around my fiancé.
 As I was surfing Facebook one day, I saw a link to Vanilla Blush’s page and immediately fell in love with their models and items.
 In their pictures were young women, just like me, with ostomies – and they were showing off attractive undies and camis!!
 Hot pinks, blues, lacy items – I loved all of it.

 Fast forward a couple of months and I had made my ostomy permanent.
 After about six weeks of healing time, I felt ready to take a look at myself in my new VB lingerie that I’d recently received.
 You know that feeling you get when you try on a pair of jeans that make your butt look awesome?
 That giddy kind of sensation and you start thinking of yourself in different settings and feeling fabulous?
 That’s how I felt seeing myself in this lingerie – I could wear it at bed time to sleep in or for sexy time with my fiancé or even to just lounge around in.
 Regardless of what scenario I imagined, the lingerie fit in.